Stevenfavour/Linuxfundametal0/README21.md

 ![](./Img21/16.png)

-Copy the the index.html file to the nginx default public directory, which is where the nginx serves static content from.
+Copy the index.html file to the nginx default public directory, which is where nginx serves static content from.
-Then expose for external access on Port 80.
+Then, expose for external access on Port 80.

-Having created the dockerfile, we then build.
+Having created the Dockerfile, we then build.

-By using `docker build -t dockerfile .` we will build the dockefile.
+By using `docker build -t dockerfile .` we will build the Dockerfile.

 ![](./Img21/5.png)